rayzurbock/SmartThings-DoorLeftOpen/README.md

 # Revision History
 *  8/14/2014 Option to take a photo with a ST compatible camera added.
 *  11/8/2014 Prevent false alarms.
 Added option to repeat alert if door remains open.
+Added versioning.